Hotel & Bike Tour with luggage transfer from Venice/to Poreč

-Venice… The starting point of this bike and hotel tour; a fascinating lagoon city often praised as the place of desire, „La Serenissima“ was known as one of the most important European sea-and trading powers of the 18th century.
+Venice, the fascinating lagoon city often praised as the place of desire, is the starting point of this bike and hotel tour. „La Serenissima“ was one of the most important European sea-and trading powers of the 18th century.

-A careful selection of *** and **** Hotels all ensure that you can begin the cycling tours rested and fresh and full of strength!
-And not to worry, as our reliable transport driver will be taking your luggage from hotel to hotel while you’re cycling.
+Carefully selected *** and **** Hotels ensure that you can begin the cycling tours rested and strengthened.
+Our reliable transport driver will take your luggage from hotel to hotel.

 Individual arrival to Mestre, a part of Venice located on the mainland.
 After checking into your hotel you have enough time to explore the lagoon city with its numerous canals, cultural squares and cosy cafes.
 You might allow yourself a ride in one of the famous gondolas, winding their way through the maze of the canals, or the luxury of drinking a cappuccino on the marketplace square.